euclidthegame/euclidthegame.iOS/README.md

 This iOS game also includes lots of hints that explains in an interactive way many geometric concepts.

+### Beta testing

+You want to help with beta testing?
+Great!
+Please send the email adress associated to your App Store to beta@euclidthegame.com and we will invite you to beta testing (using the TestFlight app).

 ### License and Contributing

 The source code of this game is governed by a MIT license (see the LICENSE file).
 This basicly means that you are able